 Veolia, Viridor have also provided significant financial support, with generous donations from the Duke of Devonshire and individuals within the community helping to make our ambitious project a reality.
 We are still fundraising to achieve our goals and welcome your support.

 Together, we aim to leave a lasting legacy for Dronfield, celebrating our past and looking forward to our future.
-Our HLF funding finishes in 2018 and we will then have to be self-sustainable – you can help by becoming a member, attending our events or making a donation.
+Our HLF funding concluded in 2018, and since then we have been self-sustainable – you can help us by becoming a member, attending our events or making a donation.

 HISTORY OF HALL BARN